rob10campbell/PRoPS-colloids_setup/Programming-Resources/Git-Setup.md

 # Git and Github Setup Recommendations and Tips

-This is a guide to setting up command-line Git on a MacOS computer for backing up code implementing version management in command line programming.
+This is a guide to setting up command-line Git on a MacOS computer for backing up code and implementing version management in command line programming.

 [Last Update: December 2021]